olensmar/serverless4j/maven-plugin/README.md

 See the [OpenWhisk Sample](../maven-plugin-sample/src/main/java/io/nanoservices/samples/openwhisk) pacakge and containing [Plugin Sample project](../maven-plugin-sample) for a concrete example.

-If you want to specify the OW_APIHOST and OW_AUTH values directly in the pom you can do so using the providerParams configuration element:
+If you want to specify the OpenWhisk OW_APIHOST and OW_AUTH values directly in the pom you can do so using the providerConfig configuration element:

 ```
 <plugin>
     <groupId>io.nanoservices</groupId>
     <artifactId>serverless-maven-plugin</artifactId>
-    <version>1.0-SNAPSHOT</version>
+    <version>1.0-alpha-1</version>
     <configuration>
         <provider>openwhisk</provider>
         <providerConfig>